mobooru/effigy/README.md

 # 🔍 Mobooru Effigy
-The reverse image search engine powering Mobooru.
+Mobooru's cold storage solution with reverse image search.
 ___
 This repo is currently not documented.